By CHARLES DE BRABANT[Updated: Feb 4, 2020]

-The first one happened in May 2015, and it was like a walk in the park on a cloudy day.
-I was diagnosed on a Wednesday, operated on Saturday and back at work the following Wednesday with active surveillance as follow-up.
+After a life of near perfect health, cancer first appeared in my life in May 2015.
+At the time, it felt more like a walk in the park on a cloudy day.
+I was diagnosed with testicular cancer on a Wednesday, operated on the Saturday and back at work the following Wednesday with active surveillance as follow up.
 In short, a little blip in a very healthy life.

 This might interest you: Weave Health And Wellness Into Your Company’s Culture

-It is now probably a good time for me to stop this journal, but before I do, I would like to share my 11 life lessons battling this disease.
-It is my hope that they may be useful to others who may, unfortunately, have to embark on a similar journey.
+It is my hope that they may be useful to others who will, unfortunately, have to embark on a similar journey.

 Cancer treatment is a war that takes place within your body and mind where the enemy and the saviour are the same – chemotherapy.
 To cope, you need to find your own means to keep going.
 While it is important to listen to others, especially cancer survivors, doctors and nurses, ultimately, the battle is still yours to fight on.

 In my case, I wanted to know about my cancer just enough to make thoughtful decisions.
 I was not looking for the world’s best cancer facility, but a reputable one that was close to home and my family.
 Reading became an obsession, as did watching the Montreal Canadiens hockey games.